 In many respects, the paper and packaging sector is more advanced than most in terms of its waste management.
-To some extent, this is because the materials involved are, often, less toxic or hazardous than those of other industries.
+To some extent, this is because the materials involved are, often, less hazardous than those of other industries.
 Also, the sector has been under close scrutiny by the public for several decades, simply because packaging waste streams pass through the hands of the general public at some stage.

 Mostly, the industry’s good track record is a result of its having accepted the waste management challenges confronting it and being innovative in finding solutions.